 For a wide selection of the fun redneck invitations, check out Zazzle.
 They have more redneck invites than you can shake a stick at.
 These will set the theme for your party.
 Ensure your date doesn't conflict with a friend's party, or it could get ugly fighting for guests.

 One thing to note on your invitations is if it is a costume party or if you wish your guests to bring anything.
-Aim to get your invitations out 3 weeks in advance so you know how many you will be catering for.
+Aim to get your invitations out 3 weeks in advance so you know how many you'll be catering for.
 The invitations at Zazzle are customizable and you can save yourself getting writer's cramp by having the whole thing printed by them.

 Don't bring out your best china for a Redneck party, No siree!
 Get some of those reinforced paper plates.
 You know the kind I mean, the ones that don't let lunch end up in your lap.

 Napkins?
 You must be joking!
 Go to your nearest gas station and ask nicely if you could have some blue roll.
 That paper you use when you wipe the dipstick when you check your oil in your car.
 Get a roll of that and use this in place of napkins or paper towels.
-Or go to the charity shop and get old shirts (redneck checked of course) cut these up into napkin size and use on the table.
+Or go to the charity shop and get old shirts (redneck checked or camouflage of course) cut these up into napkin size and use on the table.
 Leaving the buttons in place, will get a laugh.

 Beer holders are always a plus, especially on a hot day.
 Choose some that have a Redneck theme.